Dalkey: Geography

 Dalkey lies by the coast, between Dún Laoghaire (and Sandycove and Glasthule), Glenageary and Killiney.
 Off the coast are Dalkey Island (up to the 18th century, also "St. Begnet's Island"), Malden Rock, Clare Rock, Lamb Island, and, further offshore, The Muglins, which have their own lighthouse.
-The town is on fairly level land, but the district rises to Dalkey Hill (140m), the northern peak of a ridge which continues to Killiney Hill to the southwest; the two hills are now contained within the public park known as Killiney Hill Park.
-Along the coast are the natural harbour at Bullock, a couple of small inlets, Sorrento Point just east of the town proper, and the northern part of Killiney Bay.
+The village core of the area is on fairly level land, but the district rises to Dalkey Hill (140m), the northern peak of a ridge which continues to Killiney Hill to the southwest; the two hills are now contained within the public park known as Killiney Hill Park.
+Along the coast are a natural harbour at Bullock, a couple of small inlets, Sorrento Point just east of the town proper, and the northern part of Killiney Bay.

-Lead mines used to exist on the coast opposite Dalkey island.
-They are no longer in operation.
+Lead mines used to exist on the coast opposite Dalkey Island.

 History

 One of the patron saints of Dalkey is St. Begnet, a probable seventh-century figure.
 A ruined church and a holy well on Dalkey Island are named for her, as is another ruined church near the town centre.

-The main settlement was founded as a Viking community and became an active port during the Middle Ages.
+The main settlement, which was founded as a Viking community, became an active port during the Middle Ages.

 Dalkey developed increasing strategic value as a port for bulk shipments bound for Dublin during the 15th century.
 The channel between Dalkey Island and the mainland provided ideal conditions for unloading galleons carrying heavy cargo due to its depth (relative to Dublin Bay) and its sheltered position.
-The treacherous shallows of Dublin Bay prevented direct shipments into the city center, making Dalkey an ideal access point for trade.
+The treacherous shallows of Dublin Bay prevented direct shipments into the city centre, making Dalkey an ideal access point for trade.

-Although seven 15th-16th century castles were originally built in the area, by 1837 it was noted (in Samuel Lewis's Topographical Dictionary of Ireland) that:
+Although seven 15th–16th-century castles were originally built in the area, by 1837 it was noted (in Samuel Lewis's Topographical Dictionary of Ireland) that:

 Dalkey's remaining Norman castle is now in use as a heritage centre and town hall.

 Wildlife

 Dalkey Island is home to a colony of seals, and a herd of wild goats also lives on the island.
 Birdwatch Ireland have established a colony of Roseate Terns on Maiden Rock just north of Dalkey Island.
 A pod of three bottlenose dolphins also frequents the waters around Dalkey Island.
-There are red squirrels and sparrow hawks on Killiney Hill.